zihanluo2025/Purchase_sales_system/README.md

 ```

 # Purpose of This Project
-This project was built to demonstrate:
+This project was built to nstrate:

 - Full-stack development capability
 - Cloud-native architecture on AWS